How to Care For & Clean Your Jewelry May 01 2017

 Our Hand-carved Classic Band styles are made, as the name suggests, by hand with an initial wax model.
-This process translates to the finish product yielding a softer, more organically shaped ring with more of a handmade look and feel.
-Whereas the Comfort Fit Classic Simple Band is made on a computer-operated lathe.
+This process translates to the finished product yielding a softer, more organically shaped ring with more of a handmade look and feel, whereas the Comfort Fit Classic Simple Band is made on a computer-operated lathe.
 This gives the band a much more perfect, uniform look and feel.

 4mm Hand-carved Classic (left), 5mm Comfort Fit Classic Simple Band (right)